dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 void takesCppFunction( extern(C++) ref int function()  fp) { }
 void takesCppFunction((extern(C++) ref int function()) fp) { }
 ```
-Unlike with `ref`, this possible for linkage because linkages are not a parameter storage classes and in all likelihood never will be.
+Unlike with `ref`, this possible for linkage because linkages are not parameter storage classes and in all likelihood never will be.
 If the linkage is followed up by a `ref`,
 because linkage starts a type,
 it’s clear that `ref` must be part of the function pointer type syntax,